 No. But remember, if your resources are limited, your fee based on my sliding scale may easily be the same as the psychotherapy co-payment through your insurance company.

-Note: if you’re concerned about privacy, a benefit of not paying me through your insurance is that your psychotherapy or marriage counseling will not become a part of your permanent medical record.
+Note: if you’re concerned about privacy, a benefit of not paying me through your insurance is that your psychotherapy or couples counseling will not become a part of your permanent medical record.

 Do you ever work evenings?

 Yes, because many of my patients work.
-I am available on Monday, Tuesday, and Thursday evenings.
+I am usually available two evenings each week as well as on Saturday.

 Why should I see an LMFT (Licensed Marriage and Family Therapist) for individual counseling?